brockhager/neuroswarm/wiki/Producer/REWARDS.md

 - 90% — Awarded to the **Winning Validator / Producer** (VP node that produced the block).
 - 10% — Allocated to the **NS Shared Pool** (`ns-rewards-pool`) for network-level use cases.

+Prototype note (CN-08-A):
+> The VP prototype `vp-node/fee-distribution-service.ts` implements an alternate, experimental split used by the CN-08-A feature set for testing and local simulations.
+The prototype allocation defaults to `60%` (producer), `30%` (stake pool/delegators), `10%` (network fund).
+This is intentionally separate from the canonical NS applyBlock split and exists to support early validator economics testing.
+Production on-chain settlements should be driven by the canonical NS ledger rules.

 Implementation notes (reference):
 - In the NS applyBlock path, fees are summed and then split as: